 Training for nonresidents is permitted from Sept.
-1 - Mar.
+1-Mar.
 31.

 - It is unlawful for a person to permit a dog owned by him or under his control to chase, pursue or follow the tracks of any deer or wild turkey.
-See page 8 for exception when tracking a mortally wounded deer or bear. - Residents may train dogs on bear on private land with the landowner's written permission, or on public lands, at any time. - Persons training dogs may not have firearms or other implements for the taking of wildlife in their possession during closed seasons on wild animals and birds, except that a person who is not prohibited from possessing firearms by law may carry a firearm for self-defense. - A person may not be guilty of hunting without permission just because their dog, without their direction or encouragement, travels onto another person's land where they do not have permission to hunt, providing no game is taken, livestock or domestic animals killed or damage done to that property.
+See page 8 for exception when tracking a mortally wounded deer, bear, wild turkey or wild boar. - Residents may train dogs on bear on private land with the landowner's written permission, or on public lands, at any time. - Persons training dogs may not have firearms or other implements for the taking of wildlife in their possession during closed seasons on wild animals and birds, except that a person who is not prohibited from possessing firearms by law may carry a firearm for self-defense. - A person may not be guilty of hunting without permission just because their dog, without their direction or encouragement, travels onto another person's land where they do not have permission to hunt, providing no game is taken, livestock or domestic animals killed or damage done to that property.
 Dogs may not be retrieved without the landowner's permission. - No person other than the owner of a registered dog may remove a tag, collar or other identifying apparel, nor remove or turn off a radio transmitting collar without the permission of the owner, unless it is necessary to prevent or treat an injury to the dog or is done by a law-enforcement officer for law enforcement purposes.

-Special Youth, Class Q/QQ and Class XS Bear Season
+Special Split Youth, Class Q and Class XS Bear Season

-This special bear season will be open to youth, ages 8 to 17, Class Q/QQ holders and Class XS holders and will be held October 15-16, 2022, on private and public lands in 51 counties open to a firearms deer hunting season.
+This special split bear season will be open to youth, ages 8 to 17, Class Q holders and Class XS holders.